jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Upstream-Global-Automotive-Cybersecurity-Report-2024.md

 using a stored
 signal
-In relay attacks, hackers intercept the normal communication between the key fob and the vehicleeven when the key fobs signal is out of range.
+In relay attacks, hackers intercept the normal communication between the key fob and the vehicle—even when the key fob’s signal is out of range.
 Hackers can amplify the radio signal using a transmitter or repeater that is placed near the car, which amplifies and relays a message to unlock and start the vehicle's engine.
-Thieves increasingly use this type of attack to intercept the signal from a key fob located inside a vehicle owners house.
+Thieves increasingly use this type of attack to intercept the signal from a key fob located inside a vehicle owner’s house.
 Relay attacks
-using a live
+using a “live”
 signal
- 2024 Upstream Security Ltd. All Rights Reserved
+© 2024 Upstream Security Ltd. All Rights Reserved
 58
-In January 2023, a security researcher discovered a vulnerability, described in CVE\-2022\-38766,that impacts the remote keyless system on a French OEM vehicle model.
+In January 2023, a security researcher discovered a vulnerability, described in CVE\-2022\-38766, that impacts the remote keyless system on a French OEM vehicle model.
 This vulnerability is based on the Rolling Code sets, a series of changing codes that is supposed to prevent replay attacks.
 In this case the researcher discovered that